Columbus Day: History, Progress, and Tragedy

 Columbus Day is the U.S. federal holiday commemorating explorer Christopher Columbus' landing in the New World on October 12, 1492.
 It also celebrates the cultural heritage of Italian Americans, since many scholars believe Columbus was born in Genoa, Italy.

-Visit the National Museum of the American Indian.
+Discover more at the Repatriation Department of the National Museum of the American Indian.